We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Indigestion causes pain or discomfort in the stomach area.
 This symptom can be mistaken for heartburn, which can occur at the same time.

 Stomach ulcer symptoms tend to be more distinct than heartburn, but symptoms can still be vague.

-An ulcer tends to produce a burning or dull pain in the stomach area.
-This pain is sometimes described as a “biting” or “gnawing” pain.
-Some people may describe a hungry sensation.
+An ulcer also tends to produce a burning or dull pain in the center of the abdomen.
+People sometimes describe the pain as a biting or gnawing pain.
+Some individuals may describe a hungry sensation.

 Other symptoms include: